Desert Raids with the SAS (Hardback)

 Memories of Action, Capture and Escape

 Tony Hough’s war started with ski training in the Alps in early 1940 preparing for winter warfare in Finland.
 Nothing came of that.
-Later that year, now an officer with 9th Battalion The Rifle Brigade, he sailed for North Africa.
+Later that year, back with 9th Battalion, The Rifle Brigade, he sailed for North Africa.
 In March 1941, his under-gunned Battalion suffered a catastrophic baptism of fire in Libya from 15,000 troops and 500 tanks of Rommel’s Afrika Korps.

 Sent to an Italian POW camp he suffered the deprivations of captivity.
-After the September 1943 Italian armistice, he escaped and, after an arduous three month ordeal, he reached Allied lines thanks to the help of brave locals.
-He went on to fight in North West Europe before becoming a mayor in occupied Germany.
+Taking advantage of the September 1943 Italian Armistice, he and fellow POWs escaped.
+After an arduous three month ordeal, he reached Allied lines thanks to the help of brave locals.
+He went on to fight in North West Europe before becoming a Town Major in occupied Germany.

 Beautifully and modestly written, Tony’s many and varied experiences make for a classic war memoir.
 It is heartening that even after 75 years, accounts such as this are still appearing.

 An exciting ‘Boys Own’ story of SAS operations in North Africa, capture and internment in an Italian POW camp, escape back to the fight and Town Major in occupied Germany at the end of WWII.
 The SAS has always been surrounded by mystery by the very nature of its purpose as a covert Special Force.
 This book lifts the lid on the exciting career of one officer before, during, and after SAS service. – Very Highly RecommendedFiretrench